n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.paddle.md

 # Paddle

-The Paddle node allows you to automate work in Paddle, and integrate Paddle with other applications. n8n has built-in support for a wide range of Paddle features, including creating, updating, deleting, and getting coupons, payments, plans and products.
+The Paddle node allows you to automate work in Paddle, and integrate Paddle with other applications. n8n has built-in support for a wide range of Paddle features, including creating, updating, and getting coupons, payments, plans and products.

 On this page, you'll find a list of operations the Paddle node supports and links to more resources.